Berkeley Police Special Response Team (SRT)

 Team members participate in extensive monthly training, including weapons proficiency, tactical operations and movement, negotiations philosophy and critical incident review.
 Training is accomplished through lectures, demonstration, audio-visual training, use of various training sites, and live fire training exercises which simulate, as much as possible, real life situations.
 The Team's operational successes, as well as its participation in community based training programs have allowed the Department to maintain its respected position in Berkeley and among the law enforcement community.

-For more pictures of Members of BPD BSHNT in action follow this link
+For more pictures of SRT in action, follow this link.